 - Sign job card and final pending approval of inspection and package

-To help determine if your business requires a fire permit for hazardous material, please refer to your Material Supply Data Sheet (MSDS) and the Fire Department's Hazardous Material Storage Statement.
-This statement provides a list of hazardous material requiring a permit and the fees involved.
+To help determine if your business requires a fire permit for hazardous material, please refer to your Material Supply Data Sheet (MSDS).
 The 2010 California Fire Code lists definitions and examples that will help in the determination process and provide you with information useful to the fire safety of your business.
-Along with the Fire Permit Application, the HMMP form will have to be completed before submission to the Permit Center.
+Along with the Fire Permit application the HMMP form will have to be completed before submission to the Permit Center.
+Click here for fees.